 What do you do when you're not designing kitchens?

 My day to day job can be quite demanding on the brain so anything that helps me unwind I'm a huge fan of family time.
 I spend a lot of time with my family, I have 2 sisters & a lovely bunch of little nieces & nephews & we tend to hang out a lot with my mum at the evenings & weekends.
 As I spend at a lot of time at my desk or in the car daily; so I also like to get out in the fresh air when I can.
 Day trips & walks to the country or the beach are the best.
 My absolute favourite thing to do is travel, so while it's not possible very often, every opportunity I get I will be on a plane or train & off to discover somewhere new.

 Italy - I couldn't choose an exact city, I just love everything about it.
 The history, the food, the people, the language (which I'm learning) & as I'm of Italian descent I love to learn about & be where my family is from.
 New York also holds a bit of a soft spot in my heart too.
 After living there in 2017 it's always nice to go back (without having to do the daily commute.)

 Last book you read?

-I just recently finished Shakespeare's Romeo & Juliet - the last time I read it was when I was studying the language in school.
-As a fully grown adult now (who chose to read it) it was much more enjoyable this time around.
+I just recently finished Shakespeare's Romeo & Juliet - the last time I read it was when I was studying the English language in school.
+As an adult now (who chose to read it) it was much more enjoyable this time around.

 Last movie you watched?